nicbou/nicolasbouliane.com/content/blog/lessons-from-art.md

 When I got into watercolours, I made a portrait of a friend that now hangs on his wall. *He even framed it.*

-Then [I made stickers](/projects/stickers) out of one of my doodles.
+Then [I made stickers](/projects/stickers) of one of my doodles.
 They were a test for a larger batch of All About Berlin stickers, but they started showed up on my friends' water bottles.
 I thought they were just obliging me, but when *their* friends asked for stickers, I had to accept that some people genuinely like my work.

 When I'm in the thick of it, I compare myself with the very best in my field, blind to the fact that I have already made stuff people deem worthy of putting on walls.